cpoohee/MLPluginTemplate/readme.md

 - use a STFT-based input to investigate latency limitation or benefits in natural sounding
 - Decide on method and improve.

+# Brief description of Source code folder and scripts
+- download_data.py -> downloads dataset into data/raw, then pick the audio and place into data/interim
+- process_data.py -> use the audio from data/interim, process the audio into 1 sec blocks, cuts silences and place into data/processed
+- train_wavenet.py -> trains data from data/processed,
+- train_wavenet.py -> test (output as metrics) and do prediction (outputs for listening ) from data/processed
+- export_model_to_onnx.py -> export model to onnx